donkirkby/chess-kit/raw_rules/rules.md

 down everyone's numbers.
 If you think it's impossible, keep your hand in a fist as a zero.

-The player with the fewest strokes must now **demonstrate** the path.
+The player with the fewest moves must now **demonstrate** the path.
 If some players are tied for fewest, start with the dealer and go around to the left until you reach one of the tied players.
 That player must demonstrate.
 It can be helpful to start by placing coins under all the pieces that you're going